 There is no known cause of melasma till date, but most dermatologists recommend the wearing of sunscreen each day for protection from the sunlight exposure.
 There is a dark discoloration usually seen on the nose, upper lip, cheeks, and the forehead and it is evident as a symmetrical on both sides.
 Most often, melasma disappears when the pregnant women deliver their babies, and periods when contraceptives are not taken anymore.
 The use of a sunscreen is advised for the prevention of melasma.
 If you have been noticing some brown pigments on some parts of your body especially the face, this is the best time to contact us at our facility in Las Vegas as we are always willing to assist you with our proven strategies and procedures to get rid of melasma.

 We have different cosmetic treatments and skin care products that will eliminate melasma and its skin discoloration.
 Our team of experienced and professional aestheticians is willing to collaborate with you and put an end to your melasma experience.
 Different treatment options available at our spa in Las Vegas include microdermabrasion, chemical peels, topical fading creams, facial treatments, and sublative rejuvenation, and fractional CO2 laser resurfacing.

-Come to us today, and we will help you with the appropriate treatment options to handle your melasma condition.
+Come to us today at Seven Heart Spa, and we will help you with the appropriate treatment options to handle your melasma condition.